 The device also comes with a dedicated gaming mode and offline games can easily run on the phone.
 The good color contrast of the screen adds to the gaming experience but the intermittent lags end up ruining all the fun in the end.
 With Relme C11, you are bound to run into hanging issues sooner or later.

 As expected, graphic-hungry games like PUBG or Call of Duty cannot run smoothly on the smartphone and show frequent frame drops and lags.
 During our gaming session, the screen actually went unresponsive and we had to restart the smartphone to get it back to normal.
 So it is safe to say that despite the gaming chipset, Realme C11 is not made for gamers.

 Unlike most devices, we do not get a fingerprint sensor in a smartphone instead, the company has provided a snappier face unlock feature.
 But if you are worried about the security of your device, we would recommend that you rely on using a PIN code option.
 The bottom-firing speaker of the smartphone is loud enough to fill a medium-sized room and does not sound irritating to the ears even at the maximum volume.

-Following the latest trend, Realme has provided us a 5000mAh battery in its new smartphone which is supported by a 10W charger.
+Following the latest trend, Realme has provided us with a 5000mAh battery in its new smartphone which is supported by a 10W charger.
 Sadly, there is no fast charging option for the device and it takes 2 hours and 57 mins to fully charge it from 0 to 100%.
 In our video loop test, the phone fully discharged its battery in 14 hours and 12 mins which is quite lower than the company’s claim of this phone playing a movie for 21.6 hours.